Skip to main content

 • Sometimes a player can realize that they must have a specific card somewhere in their hand.

-• If nothing special is happening, and a player sees a playable card or a 2 get unexpectedly discarded, it follows someone has the other copy.
+• If nothing special is happening, and a player sees a playable card or a 2 get unexpectedly discarded, it follows that someone has the other copy.

 Stalling